actgardner/gogen-avro/README.md

 ### Installation

-gogen-avro is a tool which you install on your system (usually on your GOPATH), and run as part of your build process.
-To install gogen-avro to `$GOPATH/bin/`, first download the repository:
+gogen-avro has two parts: a tool which you install on your system (usually on your GOPATH) to generate code, and a runtime.

+To install the gogen-avro executable to `$GOPATH/bin/` and generate structs, first download the repository:

 ```
 go get -d github.com/actgardner/gogen-avro